moth-quantum/quantum-audio/README.md

 - **Improvements:**
   - Key Information of Original Audio is preserved at Decoding, making the Encoding and Decoding operations independent.
   - Improved organisation of code for Readability and Modularity
+- **Lisence Change:**
+  - The Lisence is updated from MIT to Apache 2.0

 ### Usage Example
 ```python